 They were unbalanced in the way that they made judgments regarding what was important and what was less important.
-So in verse 24 He calls them blind guides.
+So in verse 24 He calls them "blind guides."
 Here they were, teaching people these things, and yet He said they themselves were blind.
 And then the next thing He says is "You strain at a gnat, and swallow a camel."
-Their sense of proportion was all out of proportion.
+Their sense of proportion was all out of whack.

 Matthew 23:25-26 Woe unto you, scribes and Pharisees, hypocrites!
 For you make clean the outside of the cup and of the platter, but within they are full of extortion and excess.
 You blind Pharisee, cleanse first that which is within the cup and platter, that the outside of them may be clean also.

-I think you understand that the cup and platter here are the Pharisees themselves.
+The cup and platter here represent the Pharisees themselves.

 Matthew 23:27-28 Woe unto you, scribes and Pharisees, hypocrites!
 For you are like unto whited sepulchers, which indeed appear beautiful outward, but are within full of dead men's bones, and of all uncleanness.
 Even so you also outwardly appear righteous unto men, but within you are full of hypocrisy and iniquity.

-Now from the beginning I mentioned to you that people in the book of Romans were making judgments—wrong kinds of judgments—that were similar to this.
-They were straining at gnats and swallowing a camel, and Paul told them to get their judgments right and work toward creating unity within the congregation because their self-righteousness was driving the congregation apart over something that did not even matter spiritually.
+From the beginning, I mentioned to you that people in the book of Romans were making judgments—wrong kinds of judgments—that were similar to this.
+They were straining at gnats and swallowing a camel, and Paul told them to get their judgments right and work toward creating unity within the congregation.
+Their self-righteousness was driving the congregation apart over something that did not even matter spiritually.

 In one sense, Paul came down on the side of the strong rather than the weak, but he corrected the strong right as he went along.
 He said right off the bat that the ones who were vegetarians were wrong to begin with.
 He called them the weak.
 They were weak spiritually.

-Here at the end we are saying that what the Pharisees did for the public made them appear righteous, but it was misleading to another one who followed their way.
-This kind of radical thinking subtly draws people's hearts into positions of looking down on others and blinds one to the really important issues of loving-kindness.
-The Pharisees' sense of proportion was completely out of proportion.
+Here at the end we are saying that what the Pharisees did for the public made them appear righteous, but it was misleading to the ones who followed their way.
+This kind of radical thinking subtly draws people's hearts into positions of looking down on others and blinds them to the really important issue of lovingkindness.
+The Pharisees' sense of proportion was completely out of kilter.